sam399/GameHUB/README.md

 # GameVerse 🎮

 **GameVerse** is a comprehensive gaming community platform built with modern web technologies.
-It combines social networking, content management, competitive gaming, and real-time interactions into a single, feature-rich application with an immersive, cinematic user interface inspired by Triple-A game menus.
+It combines social networking, content management, competitive gaming, and real-time interactions into a single, feature-rich application with **The Nexus Interface** - an immersive, cyber-fantasy design system that makes users feel like they're logging into a futuristic game lobby.

 ## 🚀 Current Status